International Law and Self-Determination

 UN Charter definition

-In the opening chapter of the UN Charter, respect for the right to self-determination of peoples is presented as one of the purposes of the United Nations.
-The right to self-determination of all peoples was confirmed by the United Nations General Assembly (GA) in the Declaration of Friendly Relations, which was unanimously adopted in 1970 and is considered an authoritative indication of customary international law.
+The right to was confirmed by the UN General Assembly in the Declaration of Friendly Relations, which was unanimously adopted in 1970 and is considered an authoritative indication of customary international law.
 Article 1, common to the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the International Covenant on Civil and Political Rights (ICCPR), reaffirms the right of all peoples to self-determination, and lays upon state parties the obligation to promote and to respect it.

 Criteria for the right to self-determination

-A people can be said to have realised its right to self-determination when they have either (1) established a sovereign and independent state; (2) freely associated with another state or (3) integrated with another state after freely having expressed their will to do so.
-The definition of realisation of self-determination was confirmed in the Declaration of Friendly Relations.
+A people can be said to have realised its right to self-determination when it has either (1) established a sovereign and independent state; (2) freely associated with another state; or (3) integrated with another state after having freely expressed its will to do so.
+This definition of realisation of self-determination was confirmed in the Declaration of Friendly Relations.